 A graduate of the Journalism and Communication School of Marseille in France, David Fabrega produces and directs documentary films for movie theatres, television and digital platforms.
 His work is focused on human migrations and their positive impact to the evolution of contemporary societies.
 Living in Canada since 2005, he also makes photographic editorials and got an industrial patent for a camera lens controller, the Fingazoom.
 In 2017, he unveils the Fingazoom at the CBC television program Dragon’s Den.

 His first film – Biodiversity: an odyssey – is recommended by the United Nations and has been released on television at TV5 Monde and Science & Vie TV.
-In 2016, his second feature film about the return of the Cuban diaspora – Return to Cuba – was part of the official selection at the Africa World Documentary Film Festival (USA) and the Latin America Film Festival of Montreal (Canada).
+In 2016, his theatrical film about the return of the Cuban diaspora – Return to Cuba – was part of the official selection at the Africa World Documentary Film Festival and the Latin America Film Festival of Montreal.
 His short documentary directed in Vietnam – Little Big Leaf – is broadcast at the CBC, Canadian first TV channel.
 In 2019, his documentary project on immigrant artists Toro is supported by a grant from the Canada Council for the Arts and endorsed by the National Film Board of Canada.

 His photography is featured in popular newspapers and magazines such as GEO, Photo Life, Le Devoir, L’actualité and Urbania.